mkrueger/unarc-rs/crates/unarc-rs/tests/jar/README.md

 each preset.
 Tests reconstruct all expected bytes except random.bin directly;
 no DOS emulator, Wine or Python is required to run them.
 JAR's stored CRC is over file records including the trailer, not just file bytes.

+## Multiple solid blocks

+`two_blocks.j` (653 bytes) was created with JAR32 1.02 on 2026-09-05 using two
+successive commands: `a blocks.j FIRST.TXT` and `a blocks.j SECOND.TXT`.
+The files contain, respectively, `First solid block: the file index starts at zero.\n` and `Second solid block: the file index starts at zero again.\n` (LF endings).
+They occupy distinct solid blocks, both with local file index zero.
+Tests verify both contents, cross-block API iteration and rejection of truly duplicate IDs.
+This fixture contains only these two authored text files, no EXEs or user data.